App-vNext/Polly/docs/strategies/circuit-breaker.md

 - [Original Circuit Breaking Article](https://web.archive.org/web/20160106203951/http://thatextramile.be/blog/2008/05/the-circuit-breaker)

-## Patterns and Anti-patterns
+## Patterns and anti-patterns

-Throughout the years many people have used Polly in so many different ways.
-Some reoccuring patterns are suboptimal.
-So, this section shows the donts and dos.
+Over the years, many developers have used Polly in various ways.
+Some of these recurring patterns may not be ideal.
+This section highlights the recommended practices and those to avoid.

 ### 1 - Using different sleep duration between retry attempts based on Circuit Breaker state